yunuskiran/Price.Net/README.md

 Price.NET
 ============
-This is a price object library that is includes some price operations.
-Using this library you can easily add, multiply or divide multiple prices or compare two different prices.
+This is a price object library that includes some price features.
+Using this library you can easily add, multiply or divide multiple prices.
+On the other hand you can simply compare two different prices and you can check equality or inequality given prices.

 ---
 ## Features